satoshi-yagi/secure-file-sharing-examples/gpg-password-decrypt/README.md

 # Troubleshooting

 If you give this program to Mac user, the program may not be allowed to open on Mac due to Mac security.
-Please refer to this [Stgackoverflow article](https://stackoverflow.com/questions/4833052/how-do-i-remove-the-extended-attributes-on-a-file-in-mac-os-x).
+Please refer to this [Stackoverflow article](https://stackoverflow.com/questions/4833052/how-do-i-remove-the-extended-attributes-on-a-file-in-mac-os-x).

 What you need to do is to remove some attribute.